svalio/atlassian-connect-express-encryption/README.md

     npm install

+`atlassian-connect-express` requires Node.js v0.10.12 or greater to run.

 ### Setting up a development environment

 At this point, you're all set to run your add-on, but you still need the target application (i.e., JIRA or Confluence)